Universal Free Breakfast

 Price of Meals

 Children need healthy meals to learn.
 Neshannock Township School District offers healthy meals every school day.
-Breakfast costs $1.00; lunch costs $2.25 for elementary students and $2.50 for middle school and high school students.
+Breakfast costs $1.00 (breakfast is free for all students during the 2022-2023 school year); lunch costs $2.25 for elementary students and $2.50 for middle school and high school students.
 Your children may qualify for free meals or for reduced price meals.
 Reduced price is $.30 for breakfast and $.40 for lunch.

 Payment of School Meal Accounts – Policy 808